The Basso-Dixon Formula and Calabi-Yau Geometry: Introduction

 Fishnet integrals are also interesting purely from the Feynman integral perspective, because they have a particularly simple analytic structure, which often allows one to obtain analytic expressions even at high loop orders.
 In $D=4$ dimensions, it is known that all four-point ladder integrals can be evaluated in terms of classical polylogarithms~\cite{Usyukina:1992jd,Usyukina:1993ch}.
 Analytic results are also known for two-loop traintrack integrals in terms of elliptic polylogarithms~\cite{Wilhelm:2022wow,Kristensson:2021ani,Morales:2022csr}.
 Remarkably, it was conjectured in ref.~\cite{Basso:2017jwq}, and later proven in refs.~\cite{Basso:2021omx,Aprile:2023gnh}, that four-point fishnet integrals where the internal vertices are arranged on a square lattice can be expressed as determinants of ladder integrals.
 This simple analytic structure, known as the \emph{Basso-Dixon formula}, was also observed for four-point fishnet integrals in $D=2$ dimensions in ref.~\cite{Derkachov:2018rot}.

 In ref.~\cite{Duhr:2022pch} we argued that fishnet integrals in two dimensions are tightly related to certain families of Calabi-Yau (CY) varieties, and that the value of the fishnet integral computes the \emph{quantum volume} of the mirror CY geometry.
 One of the goals of this paper is to study the relevant Calabi-Yau geometries in the context of four-point fishnet integrals.
 By conformal invariance, these integrals depend on a single cross ratio, and correspondingly the family of Calabi-Yau varieties is described by a single complex modulus.
 A lot of information about a Calabi-Yau variety is encoded in its periods.
 Due to conformal invariance, in the case of four-point fishnet integrals we need to consider a one-parameter family of Calabi-Yau varieties, and the periods are given by solutions of an ordinary differential operator, called the Picard-Fuchs operator.
 We present a strategy to determine the Picard-Fuchs operator for fishnet integrals.
 We observe that for ladder integrals, the Picard-Fuchs operators fall into the class of so-called \emph{Calabi-Yau operators}~\cite{Almkvist1,Almkvist2,BognerCY,BognerThesis}.
 In the case of a non-ladder integral, the Picard-Fuchs operator is the exterior power of the differential operator for a ladder integral.
 This implies that the periods can be written as determinants, very reminiscent of the Basso-Dixon formula.
 Remarkably, this also shows that fishnet integrals and volumes can be written in a Basso-Dixon-like determinantal form.
 Since the solutions of the ladder Picard-Fuchs operators form irreducible representations of the geometric monodromy group, representation theory determines to a large extent the properties of the solutions for the general fishnet operators.
+For the $\ell$-loop ladder integrals we employ a Picard-Fuchs operator of order $\ell+1$, while the order of the differential operator associated to generic Basso-Dixon graphs is given by $b_\ell$ as specified in table~\ref{tab:h_p} in section~\ref{sec:periodsgeneral}.